 Every year, over 20 million Canadians visit the United States by airplane, train, or over land.
-From being tourists in a completely different nation to visiting friends and family, there are endless reasons our neighbors to the north come to visit America.
-However, even their foreign ministry warns Canadian tourists about the dangers of gun violence while on the southern side of the border.
+Despite a shared border, even their foreign ministry warns Canadian tourists about the dangers of gun violence while in the United States.

-While pickpocketing scams are most prevalent for Canadians visiting the United States, the Government of Canada also warns tourists about the dangers of gun violence as well.
+While pickpocketing scams are most prevalent for Canadians, the Government of Canada also warns tourists about the dangers of gun violence as well.
 Travelers heading across the border for a mini-holiday are warned to take care during their trip, especially when visiting impoverished areas.

 "The possession of firearms and the frequency of violent crime are generally more prevalent in the U.S. than in Canada," the Foreign Office writes.
 "Within large metropolitan areas, violent crime more commonly occurs in economically disadvantaged neighborhoods, particularly from dusk to dawn, and often involves alcohol and/or drug consumption."

-There is good news for Canadian travelers heading to the United States: the Foreign Office also acknowledges that mass shooting activities are met with great publicity, but are statistically uncommon.
-Although homicide is still a threat to travelers, there is an overall low probability of being involved in a mass shooting in the United States.
+There is good news for Canadian travelers heading to the United States: the Foreign Office acknowledges that while mass shooting activities are met with great publicity, they are statistically uncommon.
+Although homicide is still a threat to travelers, there is an overall low probability of being targeted during a mass shooting.

 In 2015, over two million Germans visited the United States for both business and pleasure.
 Each of those tourists were sent off with multiple warnings about the use of guns in crimes throughout the United States.